 If you want to see deer in their natural habitat, there is some great information below.

 Watching deer in the wild can be difficult due to their keen hearing as they can hear the slightest unusual sound.

-Deer have an excellent sense of smell, so if you want to watch deer in the wild then it is best to find a place downwind.
-If you don’t then they may pick up on your scent and leave.
-If you want to go deer watching then make sure you don’t smoke or wear any strong scents.
+Deer have an excellent sense of smell, so if you want to watch deer in the wild, it is best to find a place downwind.
+If you don’t, then they may pick up on your scent and leave.
+If you want to go deer watching, make sure you don’t smoke or wear any strong scents.